GabrielAkers/Math4194-PokemonPo/README.md

 poke_times() : controls the time between pokemon spawns

 poke_spawn_weights(x,y) : assigns weights to each node in the grid.
-I recommend just building your own weight matrix in the shape of mine instead of changing this function
+I recommend just building your own weight matrix in the shape of mine and assigning it to weight_file instead of modifying this function

 Player.vision_function = func : func just needs to return a list of visible nodes.
 I've provided two already that can be used - player_vision_radius() and player_vision_adjacent().
 You should set this when you instantiate a Player